misterloya/passwordGenerator_Loya/README.md

     The system involves defining variables to hold specific data that's compiled through prompts. the user's input , if made to satisfy all criteria, will be presented in a random password that includes all the input criteria.

+    User progress:

+    when the user clicks on the generate passsword button, they are prompted with a window prompt, stating taht passwords can be between 8 or 128 characters.
+They are asked if they want uppercase and lowercase characters, as well as special characters.
+When the user selects the approptiate amount of characters, then answers "true" to the boolean criteria, a function triggers, to generate a password using all the characters they've agreed to.